cmar28/amsterdam_walk/README.md

 ## Introduction

-The Amsterdam Walking Tour App is a cutting-edge mobile walking tour application that reimagines urban exploration through technology.
+The Amsterdam Walking Tour App is a mobile walking tour application that reimagines urban exploration through technology.
 This interactive application focuses on Amsterdam's rich cultural landscape, guiding users through a carefully curated tour from the NEMO Science Museum to the Jordaan District.

 The application was built using modern web technologies, with a focus on providing an immersive and interactive experience for tourists and locals alike.
 It combines geolocation services, interactive maps, and AI-powered audio narration to create a comprehensive guided tour experience.